piotrmurach/lex/README.md

 ### 1.3 Specifying rules

+There are two important things to know about this scanner:

+1) Longest match wins.
+2) If two matches have the same length, the first in source code wins.

-Each token is specified by writting a regular expression rule defined by by calling the `rule` method.
+Each token is specified by writing a regular expression rule defined by by calling the `rule` method.
 For simple tokens you can just specify the name and regular expression:

 ```ruby
 rule(:PLUS, /\+/)
 ```

 In this case, the first argument is the name of the token that needs to match exactly one of the names supplied in `tokens`.
-If you need to perform further processing on the matched token, the rule can be further expaned by adding an action inside a block.
+If you need to perform further processing on the matched token, the rule can be further expanded by adding an action inside a block.
 For instance, this rule matches numbers and converts the matched string into integer type:

 ```ruby
 token(:NUMBER, /\d+/) do |lexer, token|